gardener/gardener/docs/deployment/gardenlet_api_access.md

 ### Admission Decisions

 The admission's purpose is to perform extended validation on requests which require the body of the object in question.
-Additionally, it handles `CREATE` requests of gardenlets (above discussed resource dependency graph cannot be used in such cases because there won't be any vertex/edge for non-existing resources).
+Additionally, it handles `CREATE` requests of `gardenlet`s (the above discussed resource dependency graph cannot be used in such cases because there won't be any vertex/edge for non-existing resources).

 Gardenlets are restricted to only create new resources which are somehow related to the seed clusters they are responsible for.